The Climate Leadership Council’s Center for Climate & Trade

 THE CHALLENGE

 A quarter of global greenhouse gas emissions are embedded in goods that are traded internationally.
 Nearly all global greenhouse gas emissions growth is anticipated to come from developing countries.
-Capital investments of $275 trillion will be needed to meet global net zero.
+Investments of $215 trillion will be needed to meet global net zero.
 Yet the current trade system hinders climate progress by failing to reward efficient producers, maintain the competitiveness of industries in countries pursuing ambitious climate measures, or promote trade in lower-carbon alternatives.

 THE WAY FORWARD